adeptio-project/adeptio/README.md

 ~~No premine was made*.
 There is only 0.5% dev fee from fixed blocks.~~

+*There is 7.5% dev fee from fixed blocks*

 *Development Fee address: https://explorer.adeptio.cc/address/ASpLv9c3UTN6SZXYR29iW46xFGjHRRvPWf*

 *Premine: (#1 Block) 50 002 ADE for five init MasterNodes required for succesful network start*